smolBlackCat/progress-tracker/README.md

 For Windows systems, Progress is available as a standard Windows installer executable or as a compressed file containing the application's binary and its dependencies.
-These builds target x64 systems, so make sure the host operating system is also x64.
+These builds target 64-bit systems, so make sure the host operating system is also 64-bit.

-### Building from Source
+### Building From Source

-Alternative for those who may want to contribute to the project somehow or want a custom build.
+Alternative for those who want to contribute to the project somehow or want a custom build.
 Ensure all dependencies are installed beforehand and verify whether the system's C++ compiler is C++20 compliant.